 Youtube IAP Revenue By Region

-Most of YouTube’s in-app revenue in December 2024 came from the United States, which brought in a whopping $53.82 million.
+Most of YouTube’s in-app revenue in December 2024 came from the United States, which generated a substantial $53.82 million.

 Japan followed closely behind, generating $16.9 million in in-app purchases.
 Meanwhile, South Korea ranked third, with $7.85 million in revenue from in-app purchases.